 However, with this bottle, you will find that this problem can easily be solved.

-The bottle is made of 100% food grade silicone, which is much safer than plastic bottles.
+The bottle comes in 100% food grade silicone, which is much safer than plastic bottles.

-Although the colored rim on the bottle is made from plastic, it doesn’t touch the milk, which means your baby can feed without any worries.
+Although the colorful rim on the bottle is plastic, it doesn’t touch the milk, which means your baby can feed without any worries.

 Design of the Bottle

-The bottle is designed in such a way that when you squeeze it, the milk gently flows out, mimicking the way milk is released to the baby’s mouth during breastfeeding.
+The design of the bottle ensures that when you squeeze it, the milk gently flows out, mimicking the way milk goes to the baby’s mouth during breastfeeding.